 Place the long diagonal piece first, then mark and cut the two shorter pieces in the same manner, using a square.

 I would like to say that if you don’t feel comfortable with angles, you can totally skip the X and leave the door as is.
 It looks great with or without the X, or you can create a design without angles.
 Get creative!

 STEP 6: SAND AND APPLY FINISH

 Again, this wood was so nice and smooth that I barely had to sand it.
 I went over it with fine-grit sandpaper.
 Once I got all of the dust off I applied one coat of stain with a rag.
 This is the stain I used.

 I started with the back and applied it with a clean rag and then immediately wiped it off with another clean rag.
 This made it so the original color of the wood showed through, giving a “greige” shade.
 I followed up with three coats of my favorite top coat.

-I really love it how the finish turned out.
+I really love how the finish turned out.
+After this project, I became such a fan of grey barn doors!
+Whichever color you choose make sure it complements your decor and wall color.
 If you’d like more details on the finish, see this post where I go into more detail on how I apply the top coat on raw wood.